remote-es/remotes/README.md

   not offer any indication that all offers are remote, nor marks clearly remote offers, so you need to check individual offers to see if the position is remote.
+* (Async friendly)/(Async first) if you do not have specific availability requirements.
+This is especially interesting for workers who might be interested in working abroad for extended periods of time.
+You can also add details like (Preferred overlap of 3 hours with US Eastern office hours), (Night shift every 4 weeks), (4 day week), or (Requires availability 8-9 Europe/Madrid).

 # Support